Gardasil 9 Vaccine

 Gardasil 9 vaccine is given as an injection (shot) into a muscle in your upper arm or thigh.
 A healthcare provider will give you this injection.

-Gardasil 9 vaccine is given in a series of 3 shots.
+Gardasil 9 vaccine is given in a series of 2 or 3 shots.
 You may have the first shot at any time as long as you are between the ages of 9 and 45 years.
-The second dose is given 2 to 6 months after your first shot, and a third dose is given 6 to 12 months after your first shot.
+The second dose is given 2 to 6 months after your first shot.
+A third dose may be given 6 to 12 months after your first shot.

 Be sure to receive all recommended doses of this vaccine or you may not be fully protected against disease.